ys/bonjour/content/notes/penn-al-lann/index.md

 {{< translation language="en" >}}

-A small hiking trail bring you there, it can lead you to the headland.
-A really dense fog and the Taureau's castle barely visible.
+A small hiking trail brings you there, it can lead you to the headland.
+We have some really dense fog and the Taureau's castle barely visible.
 The lighthouse comes and goes through the fog.
-A moody day like the one you can see on the Pacific North West
+A moody day like the one you can see on the Pacific North West.

 {{< /translation >}}